On August 27 the following email was shared with graduate students

-This message was originally sent to students and employees by Vivek Goel, President and Vice-Chancellor and James W.E.
-Rush, Vice-President, Academic and Provost.
+From: Vivek Goel, President and Vice-Chancellor and James W.E.
+Rush, Vice-President, Academic & Provost

 Earlier this week, we strengthened our safety measures against COVID-19 by introducing the requirement to provide proof of vaccination.
 We promised to get you information on how to submit your proof or apply for accommodation by the end of the week.
 That information follows below.